Information for Ukrainians

 When scheduling appointments, select the federal state of „Vienna“ and choose „Erfassung Ukraine Vertriebene“ as the topic.

-The temporary right of residence was extended until March 4, 2025.
-With the extension of the EU Mass Influx Directive in October 2023, the applicable displaced persons regulation was also automatically extended at national level.
+The temporary right of residence was extended until March 4, 2026.
 This is an ex lege right of residence that exists independently of the issuing of a new ID card for displaced persons.
 This means that the right of residence will continue to exist after March 4, 2024, regardless of the validity date on this ID card.
 The ID cards with the extended validity date are automatically sent to the addresses of the Central Register of Residents (ZMR) of displaced persons without them having to submit an application.

 1. Temporary right of residence for displaced persons